lucasheld/ansible-uptime-kuma/README.md

 # ansible-uptime-kuma

-This collection contains modules that allow to configure Uptime Kuma with ansible.
+This collection contains modules that allow to configure Uptime Kuma with Ansible.

 ## Installation